 The Performance Pathways Team is a collaboration between UK Sport and the English Institute of Sport (EIS).
 As a central service, our purpose is to work inpartnership with sports to drive World Leading performance pathways that ensure sustained success at future Olympic and Paralympic Games.

 EIS and UK Sport Head of Performance Pathways John Alder covers the basics of Performance Pathways in the below video.

-How does Pathways have a performance impact?
+How does the Performance Pathways Team have a performance impact?